Skip to main content

 Cost: $1,199.
 Grants may be available through your local CareerLink.
 For more information, email [email protected] or call 724-430-4211.

-Many places in the United States and outlying territories require professional licensure or certification to be employed.
-If you plan to pursue a licensed profession after this program, please visit the Professional Licensure/Certification Disclosures by State interactive map.
+Many US states and territories require professional licensure/certification to be employed.
+If you plan to pursue employment in a licensed profession after completing this program, please visit the Professional Licensure/Certification Disclosures by State interactive map.

 Professional Development and Personal Enrichment